Highlights of the Tour du Mont Blanc in Comfort8 Days & 7 Nights 4.8 Read 56 reviews

 A classic chalet style hotel with swimming pool and a restaurant the family run Le Christina is located right in the centre of the village.

-A gentle start from Les Contamines for the first 5km along the valley floor to chapel at Notre Dame de la Gorge (shuttle transfer possible).
+A gentle start from Les Contamines for the first 5km along the valley floor to the chapel at Notre Dame de la Gorge (shuttle transfer possible).
 Here the path turns upwards and climbs steadily on the Chemin Roman through the Contamines Montjoie Nature Reserve towards the distant Col du Bonhomme.
-A steady climb reveals increasingly rugged views of the high peaks and you quickly reach the rugged landscapes of the Col du Bonhomme (2329 m).
+The climb reveals increasingly rugged views of the high peaks and you quickly reach the rugged landscapes of the Col du Bonhomme (2329 m).

 A further hour on rough and rocky ground brings up the Col de la Croix du Bonhomme.
 Here you can either climb over the Col des Fours (2665m) and descend steeply to Refuge des Mottets or alternatively descend to Les Chapieux.

 Walk 1 - Walk to Refuge des Mottets, 19.5km, 7.5 Hours Ascent/Descent: 1621m/893m

 Walk 2 - Walk to Les Chapieux, 19km, 7 Hours Ascent/Descent: 1335m/933m